On this page

 - If current state has

-can_exit == falseandforce == false: refuses to change and returns current state. - A manual
+can_exit == falseandforce == false: refuses to change and returns current state. - If the current state hosts a submachine with an exit gate (see

-ChangeStateclears any queued transition. - Otherwise:
+ChangeStateclears any queued transition before switching. - Otherwise:

 - Runs old state